Efficient State Estimation of a Networked FlipIt Model: Problem Formulation

 \subsection{The Boolean Kalman Filter}

 \RestyleAlgo{ruled}

 The optimal estimator on the preceding problem, known as the Boolean Kalman Filter (BKF), has been given in \cite{kazeminajafabadi2024optimal} (with minor technical differences).
-Before giving the full details of the algorithm, we discuss the high-level ideas behind it.
+Before giving the full details of the Algorithm~\ref{algo:BKF}, we discuss the high-level ideas behind it.
 The algorithm has three steps at each iteration, where the probability distribution $\Pi_{t-1|t-1}\in\Delta(X)$ is updated to $\Pi_{t|t}\in\Delta(X)$, which is leveraged to produce the optimal MSE estimator.
 The distribution $\Pi_{t-1|t-1}$ is known as the \emph{prior belief} and is the existing belief across all states $X$.
 In the first step, the matrix-vector product is taken

-where $M_t$ is a $2^n\times 2^n$ column stochastic matrix that represents the expected dynamics of \eqref{eq:xt dynamics} with the cleaning vector $a_{t-1}$.
-This produces an intermediary belief $\Pi_{t|t-1}$, which is then operated on by vector $T_t(y_t)$ to obtain the updated belief $\Pi_{t\mid t}$, as follows:
+where $M_t$ is a $2^n\times 2^n$ column stochastic matrix that represents the expected dynamics of \eqref{eq:xt dynamics} with the cleaning vector $a_{t-1}$. which is then operated on by observation information (encoded as vector $T_t(y_t)$) to obtain the updated belief $\Pi_{t\mid t}$, as follows:

 where $\circ$ denotes the element-wise multiplication operator and $\top$ denotes the transpose operator.
 The vector $T_t(y_t)$ leverages the actual observation $y_t$ with the True Positive and True Negative probabilities $p,q$ to adjust the values of belief $\Pi_{t\mid t}$ accordingly.
 Finally, the optimal MSE estimate is provided by